anonymous-corgi/mont/src/notes/Android/Android_MVVM.md

   +

 - ### ViewModel
+  + Similar Function to Presenter.
   + ViewModel Provides Data source for View to update.
 We can also insert Action(CallBack) while data changed to control logic for View.
+  +
   + Is used to store the data linked to a View
   + And OnPropertyChangedCallback

+  The Data Binding Library generates binding classes that are used to access the layout's variables and views.